 - 1. Members cannot enroll the same animal as a Market Heifer and a Breeding Heifer.
 Selection must be made at Check-In. - 2.
-ALL Market Beef Steers and Market Beef Heifers must attend the ID Day. - 3.
+ALL youth in grades 3-12 showing Cattle, Poultry, Sheep, Goats, Swine, or Rabbits at the County Fair or the Indiana State Fair are required to complete this training for exhibition (State Fair requires a physical certificate).
+Members who have not completed their QLC may not proceed forward with livestock check in at the fair unless they have obtained a YQCA certificate.
+No exceptions!
+Alternatively, Indiana 4-H will accept online YQCA certification for 2024.
+If you choose to complete the YQCA option, you will register for the online course at https://yqcaprogram.org/.
+YQCA is recommended for those who participate in shows out of the state.
+The cost of the online YQCA course is \$12.
+After completing the course, you must email your certification to denny4@purdue.edu AND camm@purdue.edu to receive credit. - 3.
+ALL Market Beef Steers, Market Beef Heifers, Stockers, and Feeders must attend the ID Day. - 4.
 Members are encouraged to fit their own cattle for show.
-See General Livestock Guidelines for more on Fitting/Grooming Policy. - 4.
+See General Livestock Guidelines for more on Fitting/Grooming Policy. - 5.
 If a fitter is used, it is the responsibility of the 4-H member to notify them of all rules.
-If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 5.
+If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 6.
 All cattle must be tied.
 No animal will be turned loose in a pen.
-Neck ropes are suggested in addition to a halter. - 6.
+Neck ropes are suggested in addition to a halter. - 7.
 All cattle must be dehorned.
-Re-growth, no sharp ends, up to three inches is acceptable.
-Due to breed standards, Scottish Highlanders are excluded from this rule. - 7.
-Cattle enrolled in the market division must show in the market beef show, regardless of weight. - 8.
+Re-growth, no sharp ends, up to three inches is acceptable. - 8.
+Cattle enrolled in the market division must show in the market beef show, regardless of weight. - 9.
 Breed classes will be offered for those breeds that have official registries in the United States.
-Animals must meet the standards set forth by the official registry to be shown in a breed class. - 9.
-The superintendent may move an animal from a breed class to the crossbred division if it doesn't meet the characteristics. - 10.
+Animals must meet the standards set forth by the official registry to be shown in a breed class. - 10.
+The superintendent may move an animal from a breed class to the crossbred division if it doesn't meet the characteristics. - 11.
 Animals must be castrated within 2 weeks after ID Day.
 It is recommended all male animals enrolled as feeder and market beef steers be properly banded or surgically castrated by ID Day.
-Please check with the beef superintendent or assistant. - 11.
-Those animals determined to be stags or bulls at the fair will be disqualified from the feeder and market beef steer shows and from the livestock auction. - 12.
+Please check with the beef superintendent or assistant. - 12.
+Those animals determined to be stags or bulls at the fair will be disqualified from the feeder and market beef steer shows and from the livestock auction. - 13.
 Tie outs will be made available in the tie out area.
 All animals are to be tied in that area.
 No pens allowed.
-No animal will be removed from the barn prior to 8:30 pm and must be back in the barn by 8:00 am the next morning. - 13.
-On show day, animals are not permitted to leave the fenced-in area surrounding the cattle barns until the conclusion of the show. - 14.
+No animal will be removed from the barn prior to 8:30 pm and must be back in the barn by 8:00 am the next morning. - 14.
+On show day, animals are not permitted to leave the fenced-in area surrounding the cattle barns until the conclusion of the show. - 15.
 Once livestock has been permitted to leave, either to return to the 4-H member's possession or to the auction buyer's possession, the 4-H member is responsible for cleaning their pen area.
 Penalties for not cleaning up include disqualification from showing in the next fair's completion show.
 See Animal Wellness and Care.